 When deducting for business use of a car, you’ll have to choose between the IRS standard mileage rate and actual expenses.
 Deducting both of these on your tax return will bring the IRS knocking.
 In addition, if you claim 100 percent business use on the depreciation form for your vehicle, you’ll need precise records that include mileage logs, dates, and the purpose of every trip.

 Now for the good news.
 In the same AP story mentioned above, the new IRS Commissioner John Koskinen said that last year less than 1 percent of all returns underwent an audit, and he predicts that with the recent budget cuts, this year could be even fewer.
 (Only 0.6 percent of business returns were audited.)
-Still, it’s a good idea to take heed of the common audit triggers listed here, and if you want to put your mind more at ease, head on over to Kiplinger, which offers a free tax audit risk calculator.
+Still, it’s a good idea to take heed of the common audit triggers listed here.